What is an Advocate?

-Experiencing any form of violence can have a serious impact on your ability to cope with work and day-to-day activities.
+Experiencing any form of violence can have a serious impact on your ability to cope with school and day-to-day activities.

-An advocate is available to provide support and resources if you have experienced sexual assault, sexual harassment, dating/domestic violence, and/or stalking.
+An advocate is available to provide support and resources if you have experienced sexual assault, intimate partner violence, stalking, and/or sexual harassment.

 An advocate can assist you on campus, at the hospital, when reporting, in the court room, and in the community.